justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900.md

 Object detection is when a model is trainer to identify the location of specific objects in an image.
-Semantic segmentation is advanced object detection where in addiont to drawing a box around the object's location, it can identify pixels that belong to the object.
+Semantic segmentation is advanced object detection where in addition to drawing a box around the object's location, it can identify pixels that belong to the object.

 Computer vision and language models can be combined to create a